 What are the Different Business Process Modeling Techniques?

 At a glance, a business may seem like a bunch of simple tasks combined to achieve a primary goal such as procuring more customers or selling more goods, based on the type of business you run.

 A better understanding of workflows can be achieved through Business Process Modeling and here are the most widely accepted BPM techniques.

 1. Business Process Modeling Notation (BPMN)

-The BPMN method is being mentioned in the first place because it is primarily designed for process modeling, unlike all other methods whose original intent was different from process modeling.
+The BPMN method is mentioned in the first place because it is primarily designed for process modelling, unlike all other methods whose original intent was different from process modelling.

 Business analysts, financial experts, and process consultants choose BPMN to design processes as it is the standardized and widely acclaimed method for process definitions.